 Formal advice to students will take place through review and target setting, during which tutors will help students understand their options - life, learning or work - and set and review targets for achieving goals.
 Students in Years 9, 10 and 11 have the opportunity to have a careers interview to discuss their future options.
-All six Heads of House, tutors and parents can liaise with CEIAG staff to arrange careers meetings as appropriate.
+All six Heads of House can liaise with CEIAG staff to arrange careers meetings as appropriate.

 Advice is also provided by curriculum teachers, visitors and other professionals working in our school.
+In order to support all staff to deliver impartial and timely advice this policy will be included in the staff handbook - this will be given to all staff and regular visitors at the start of each academic year.
 We have a good working relationship with local training providers, college and businesses.
 A variety of events are organised and coordinated throughout the school calendar year with these groups in attendance.